THE SURECALL® LABOR MONITOR®

 - Has Successfully Recorded Over 1,700 Patient Monitoring Sessions

-- Protected by Thirty United States and Worldwide Issued and Pending Patents Based on or Derived from SureCALL Technology
+- Protected by Over Ten United States and Worldwide Issued and Pending Patents Based on or Derived from SureCALL Technology

 The SureCALL® Labor Monitor® Does…